 The guide will meet you at the hotel.
 As the tour is private, we start upon your convenience.

-Tour continues to the Archaeology Museum, located in district Dighomi, and constructed in 1988.
+Tour continues to the former Museum of Archaeology of Tbilisi, located in district Dighomi, and constructed in 1988.
 Established by the well-known Georgian archaeologist Rostom Abramishvili, this building is an excellent example of Soviet brutalist architecture.

 Next highlight is one of the iconic buildings of Tbilisi – currently the headquarters of the Bank of Georgia.
 Finished in 1975, it was initially built for the Ministry of Highway Construction of the Georgian SSR, by the architects George Chakhava and Zurab Jalaghania.
 Later, it was acquired by the Bank of Georgia in 2007.
-Constructivist movement from the 20s, as well as Brutalism severely influenced on the design of this building.
+Constructivist movement from the 1920s and Brutalist architectural style severely influenced the design of this building.